sergkhit/rsschool-devops-course-tasks/README.md

 Bucket and GithubActionsRole IAM role configured (30 points) Terraform code is created and includes:
 A bucket for Terraform states - (ok)
-IAM role with correct Identity-based and Trust policies
+IAM role with correct Identity-based and Trust policies (ok)

 Github Actions workflow is created (30 points) Workflow includes all jobs